 This all of course extends to social networks where all kinds of filters and other retouching exists to obtain a result that can be almost surreal or even augment reality entirely.
 In fact, success on these platforms will seem to hinge on the use of these features.

 As with most rules or guidelines, context is often required.
 These cases are no different and ethics doesn’t prohibit the retouch of photos in this sense where it’s use is understood and expected.
 It’s part of the art of professional photography: modify the subject while keeping its essence intact.
 Just keep in mind to always convey the same story, the same emotion as the original image to keep your work honest, transparent, and ethical.

-With Matterport 3D, the most accurate digial representation of a given space is available to the world of photography.
+With Matterport 3D, the most accurate digital representation of a given space is available to the world of photography.
 Interested in learning more about how adding this immersive tool to your portfolio creates differentiation and can build your business?
-Contact an expert today to see what options best suit you in the world of reality capture.
+Contact an experttoday to see what options best suit you in the world of reality capture.